colinhacks/zod/README.md

 yarn add zod
 ```

-### Typescript versions
+### TypeScript versions

-Zod 1.0.x is compatible with Typescript 3.0+.
+Zod 1.0.x is compatible with TypeScript 3.0+.

 # Usage

 Zod is a validation library designed for optimal developer experience.
-It's a Typescript-first schema declaration library with rigorous (and correct!) inferred types, incredible developer experience, and a few killer features missing from the existing libraries.
+It's a TypeScript-first schema declaration library with rigorous (and correct!) inferred types, incredible developer experience, and a few killer features missing from the existing libraries.

-- It takes advantage of Typescript generic inference to statically infer the types of your schemas, eliminating the need to define static types and runtime validators separately.
+- It takes advantage of TypeScript generic inference to statically infer the types of your schemas, eliminating the need to define static types and runtime validators separately.
 - Eliminates the need to keep static types and runtime validators in sync by hand
 - It has a composable, declarative API that makes it easy to define complex types concisely.
 - Schemas are immutable.
 All methods return a new schema instance.

 Zod was also designed with some core principles designed to make all declarations as non-magical and developer-friendly as possible:

-- All fields are required unless explicitly marked as optional (just like Typescript!)
+- All fields are required unless explicitly marked as optional (just like TypeScript!)
 - Schemas are immutable; methods (i.e. `.optional()` return a new instance.
 - Zod schemas operate on a ["Parse, don't validate!"](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/) basis!